-A recent report from The Insurance Research Council estimated that 4 percent of Massachusetts drivers were uninsured.
+A 2011 report from The Insurance Research Council estimated that 4 percent of Massachusetts drivers were uninsured in 2009.
 This was tied with Maine for the lowest percentage in the nation.
 On one hand, boo-ya!
 But on the other, 4 percent is still a lot of uninsured drivers, and uninsured motorist coverage, which is required, offers financial protection from them.

 Nonresidents who may need Massachusetts car insurance

 If you're a nonresident who drives in Massachusetts for 30 days or more each year (as part of your job, for example), you may need to carry a Massachusetts auto policy with minimum liability coverage limits.

 Unlike other states that require you to carry a separate proof of insurance card at all times, Massachusetts allows you to use your car's registration form as your proof of insurance.

 Ways to save on Massachusetts auto insurance

 If you're looking for more general details and savings opportunities (besides the Massachusetts car insurance discounts we provide), the Massachusetts Division of Insurance provides an informative PDF to help drivers understand their rights and options.

 Other policy options for Massachusetts drivers

 If you've been denied insurance by regular insurance companies, you may be eligible for the Massachusetts Auto Insurance Plan (MAIP).
 An insurance agent can apply on your behalf.